Let Me Count the Ways

-I was born in Canada and lived where winter temperatures routinely fell to 20, even 40 degrees Fahrenheit below zero.
 We had fur coats in the family which helped keep the cold at bay then, when I was five, we moved to California.
-We substituted bathing suits and flip flops for fur coats and, in time, my mother’s fur coats were retired and turned into teddy bears.
+We substituted fur coats for bathing suits and flip flops and, in time, my mother’s fur coats were retired and turned into teddy bears.

-Later I settled in San Diego and, for many years, owned only one type of fur which I wore almost daily from October through April: my sheepskin Ugg boots.
+Later, I settled in San Diego and for many years owned only one article of fur which I wore almost daily from October through April: my sheepskin Ugg boots.
 Everyone in our family has a pair, along with every California surfer and skier.